phosphorjs/phosphor-observablelist/README.md

 console.log(list); // []
 ```

-for more advanced behaviour, you can use the args passed by default to the callable:
+for more advanced behaviour, use the args passed by default to the callable:

 ```typescript
 let list = new ObservableList<number>();